chanzuckerberg/miniwdl/docs/runner_reference.md

 Details:

+* The call cache is keyed by opaque digests of (i) the WDL source code for each task/workflow, and (ii) the inputs given to it
 * Cached outputs are stored as `*.json` files under the cache directory, which can simply be deleted when no longer needed
 * Local File and Directory inputs & outputs are referenced at their original paths, not copied into the cache directory
 * Cache entries are automatically invalidated if any referenced local File or Directory is later modified or deleted (based on modification timestamps)